CARHE scholars smiling together

 Spark Scholars are expected to include travel costs and expenses to attend the in-person annual convening in their budgets.
 The submitted budget may also include travel costs and expenses for community partners to attend the annual convening meetings.

-Scholars will participate in an in-person retreat one day before the Annual Convening.
-The retreat will serve as a safe space for scholars to participate in interactive sessions designed to foster collaboration, network, exchange ideas, and build professional relationships that can lead to future research studies and academic partnerships.
+Scholars will participate in an in-person retreat that will serve as a safe space for scholars to participate in interactive sessions designed to foster collaboration, network, exchange ideas, and build professional relationships that can lead to future research studies and academic partnerships.
 The agenda and content of the retreat will prioritize the professional and personal needs of the scholars.
 Scholars are expected to engage in discussions and knowledge-sharing sessions that will enhance their research experience and develop their professional skills.

 4. Advance Research on Measuring and Studying Structural Racism